EndPointCorp/end-point-blog/2011/05/05/benchmarking-perl-map.html.md

 } @$things ];
 ```

 After that, I wanted to make sure the code change was justified.
-The Interchange application that is the source of this code is built for performance, so I wanted to ensure this change didn't hinder performance.
-It's been a while since I've done benchmarking in Perl, so I also had to refresh my memory regarding using the [Benchmark module](http://perldoc.perl.org/Benchmark.html).
+The Interchange application that is the source of this code is built for performance, so I wanted to ensure this change didn’t hinder performance.
+It’s been a while since I’ve done benchmarking in Perl, so I also had to refresh my memory regarding using the [Benchmark module](https://perldoc.perl.org/Benchmark.html).
 I came up with:

 ```perl
 #!/usr/bin/perl